prvenka/sandbox-bus-app-relnote/articles/Spring18/business-application-platform/microsoft-flow/flows-owned-by-sharepoint-lists-libraries/to-add-list-or-library-as-co-owner.md

 ---

-title: To add a list or library as a co-owner
+title: To add a list or library as a co owner
-description: To add a list or library as a co-owner
+description: To add a list or library as a co owner
 author: MargoC
 manager: AnnBe
-ms.date: 4/27/2018
+ms.date: 4/30/2018
 ms.topic: article
 ms.prod:
 ms.service: business-applications